wagtail/rfcs/text/054-internationalisation.md

 We need to decide a way to identify which pages are translations of one another.
 This RFC proposes to add a `translation_key` field to all translatable models.
 This idea originally came from [`RFC-9`](https://github.com/neon-jungle/wagtail-rfcs/blob/0008-translations/draft/0009-translations.rst).

 The `translation_key` is a `UUID` field that tells us which instances are translations of one another as translations share the same value for this field.
 When we create a new object, we generate a new UUID.
-But when we translate an instance, we copy it’s UUID to the new object.
+But when we translate an instance, we copy its UUID to the new instance.

 The advantages of this are:

 * Database constraints are easy to define.
-You just need a `unique_together` on `translation_key` and locale
+You just need a `unique_together` on `translation_key` and `locale`
 * It's easy to create new instances and query an instance for its translations
 * It doesn't require an external model to track translations and also doesn’t require a default language to be defined for the whole site.
 * The UUID can be repurposed as an identifier for the instance in a translation system.
 It it also used by [`wagtail-localize`](https://github.com/wagtail/wagtail-localize) for as a stable identifier for child objects (which is needed to identify where a translatable string came from.
-Child objects can sometimes have `None` as their primary key before they’re published).
+Child objects can have `None` as their primary key before they’re published).

-#### UUIDs are random numbers, If I had a site with millions of pages, what are the chances that two of them would be assigned the same UUID by mistake?
+#### UUIDs are random numbers, if I had a site with millions of pages, what are the chances that two of them would be assigned the same UUID by mistake?

 According to Wikipedia: